League of Provinces of the Philippines: Funding

 The league is funded by contributions of its member local government units and/or by any fund raising activity that they organize.
 These funds shall be deposited to the treasurer as trust funds and is subjected to pertinent accounting and auditing rules.

+Leaders

+The league is headed by the president, who leads the league and presides over its national assembly, and the chairman, who presides over its national executive board.

+These are the past leaders of the league: